-Throughout this whole conversation I’ve forgotten the funny parts.
+Throughout this whole conversation, I’ve forgotten the funny parts.
 I’ve been getting more into making interactive stuff that dives into the really obscure digital structures underneath everything, and I keep having to remind myself that the technical details exist for purposes beyond just existing.
 The Averaging Mirror is this video mirror that when you look at it, it blurs your face.
-And I like making those kinds of stuff because its just like a one liner.
+And I like making those kinds of stuff because it's just like a one-liner.
 Even like I’ll tell you what I think about you or 3-minute Girlfriend are all one-line jokes.
-The one-line jokes are a thing but, what you think that thing is depends your perspective on it.
+The one-line jokes are a thing but, what you think that thing is, depends on your perspective on it.
 Some people go up to the Averaging Mirror and think that they are anonymous.
-You see it as being anonymous but the process that led to it, requires a very specific identification of your face.
+You see it as being anonymous but the process that led to it requires a very specific identification of your face.
 You have to be identified in order to anonymize.
 I’m interested in how it reveals what it conceals.
-It’s also basically a giant SnapChat filter, this thing that’s so normal now but blown up to this classical portraiture scale.
+It’s also basically a giant Snapchat filter, this thing that’s so normal now but blown up to this classical portraiture scale.

 I went to this talk by Richard Zemel about Machine Decision Making and how big data works but it was actually a social justice talk.
 There are structural biases within all of these tools, devices and codes especially when you consider who is creating the majority of it.
 Bias is implicit and it exists because people aren’t thinking outside themselves, and then it becomes entrenched as it forms the basis of decision-making structures.
 The best way to prevent this from being a problem is through civil society.
 It is us pushing against it.
 But to push back we need to understand why and how it is a problem.